-- 1. Collaborated with other teachers in a PLC to align learning with implementation and analyze impact. - 2.
+- 1. Collaborate with other teachers in a learning community to align learning with implementation and analyze impact. - 2.
 Participated in professional learning that will improve my teaching practice. - 3.
 Participated in professional learning that will impact student achievement. - 4.
-Participated in professional learning that is aligned with my Growth Plan. - 5.
+Participated in learning that is aligned with My Growth Plan. - 5.
 Integrated new learning into my teaching practice. - 6.
 Used the support of a coach to help me master implementation. - 7.
 Evaluated the impact of new learning on my teaching practice. - 8.
 Evaluated the impact of new learning on desired student outcomes.

-For the first five practices above, at least 92 percent of teachers reported that they engaged in the practice monthly or quarterly.
-Almost as many teachers (85% - 87%) reported evaluating the impact of their professional learning on teaching practice and student outcomes monthly or quarterly.
-Just over half (56%) of teachers reported using the support of a coach to model implementation monthly or quarterly.
+For all the practices listed above, except for number 6, at least 92 percent of teachers reported that they engaged in the practice monthly or quarterly.
+The percentage increased (63%) from last year of teachers who reported using the support of a coach to model implementation monthly or quarterly.
 See Figure 1.